How to Check Your Pastor

 Look at their History

 Their educational background: Did they go to a Bible College, a theological seminary, or maybe a business school?
 If they haven’t attended a Bible or Theological school, are they doing anything now to grow in understanding and knowledge of the Bible?
 Independent Bible studies?
 Online courses?
 Other research?
 If they lack anything showing an understanding of the Bible that warrants them teaching it to others, that’s another red flag.
+I'm not a big proponent of pastors needing degrees in order to teach the Bible, but any kind of history of at least an interest in the Bible can't be a bad thing.

 Look at the Internet

-How Legalistic or Materialistic is your Church?
+How Legalistic or Materialistic is the Church?

 These are two factors important to consider when checking your pastor.
 If your church is legalistic, either in the way they preach, treat their congregation, or deal with the finances and staff, the pastor is more than likely a very power-hungry and controlling person.
 If the church is very materialistic in how they spend their money and what they spend their money on, chances are the pastor enjoys putting on a big show as an extension of his or her fragile ego.
 If they're both legalistic and materialistic?
 Well, you're in trouble, my friend.